An Old Acquaintance

 A smile played around Ruth’s eyes.
 Elysium continued.

 “Anyway, I presume the reason you approached us concerns Glint over here?
-Otherwise you would have approached me when we were seperated.
+Otherwise you would have approached me when we were separated.
 The fact that you came into this crowded bar means that whatever you have to say concerns him as well.”

 “An excellent deduction.
 I noticed you were looking for a magic tutor for the boy.
 I would like to volunteer myself for the position.”